Islandora/migrate_islandora_csv/README.md

 ## Introduction

-Storing metadata as rows in a CSV or spreadsheet is a great way to get migrated into CLAW.
-CSVs are easy to understand and work with, and there's good tools available for migrating into Drupal 8 using them.
-This documentation will help step you through the process of getting your files into your repository, and then converting the metadata in your CSV into Drupal entities.
+Storing metadata as rows in a CSV file is a great way to get migrated into CLAW.
+CSVs are easy to understand and work with, and there's good tooling available for using them to migrate.
+The [migrate_source_csv](https://www.drupal.org/project/migrate_source_csv) contrib module provides a source plugin that's compatible with Drupal 8's [Migrate API](https://www.drupal.org/docs/8/api/migrate-api/migrate-api-overview).
+And by using the [migrate_plus](https://www.drupal.org/project/migrate_plus/) module, you can model customized migrations using yml and package them up as [features](https://www.drupal.org/project/features/).

+In fact, this module is one such feature.
+It even contains a `data` directory filled with some sample images and a CSV full of metadata.
+The images and CSV file are available in the `data` directory.
+In this README, we'll be inspecting each migration file in detail before running it .
+You'll start out by migrating the images themselves first, and then you'll creating various Drupal entities to describe the files from the metadata in the CSV.
 It's not as scary as it sounds, but you will need a few things before beginning:

 1. An instance of Islandora CLAW.
-Use [CLAW playbook](https://github.com/Islandora-Devops/claw-playbook) to spin up an environment pre-loaded with a default metadata profile.
+Use [CLAW playbook](https://github.com/Islandora-Devops/claw-playbook) to spin up an environment pre-loaded with all the modules you need (except this one)
 1. Some basic command line skills.
-You won't need to know much, but you'll have to `vagrant ssh` into the box, navigate into Drupal, and use `git` and `drush`.
+You won't need to know much, but you'll have to `vagrant ssh` into the box, navigate into Drupal, and use `git` and `drush`, etc...
 If you can copy/paste into a terminal, you'll survive.
-1. This module, which is really a feature.
-You can pull down via git with `git clone https://github.com/Islandora-CLAW/migrate_islandora_csv.git`.
-This feature contains everything you'll see in the tutorial -- sample images, a CSV, and migration config.
-You can check out the `boilerplate` branch when you're finished with the tutorial to get stub migrations that are ready to customize for your own migrations.

-A big part of this tutorial relies on `islandora_demo` and `controlled_access_terms` to define all the entity types we'll be migrating into.
-You're not required to use the `islandora_demo` or `controlled_access_terms` for your repository, but for the purposes of demonstration, it saves you a lot of UI work so you can focus just on the learning how to migrate.
-By the time you are done with this exercise, you'll be able to easily apply your knowledge to migrate using any custom metadata profile.
+A big part of this tutorial relies on the [islandora_demo](https://github.com/Islandora-CLAW/islandora_demo) and [controlled_access_terms_default_configuration](https://github.com/Islandora-CLAW/controlled_access_terms/tree/8.x-1.x/modules/controlled_access_terms_default_configuration) features, which define the default metadata profile for Islandora (which we'll be migrating into).
+You're not required to use the `islandora_demo` or `controlled_access_terms_default_configuration` for your repository, but for the purposes of demonstration, it saves you a lot of UI work so you can focus just on the learning how to migrate.
+By the time you are done with this exercise, you'll be able to easily apply your knowledge to migrate using any custom metadata profile you can build using Drupal.

 ## Overview

-In Islandora, migrations involve creating multiple different types of content entities in Drupal to represent a single item in a repository.
+In Islandora, migrations involve creating several different types of content entities in Drupal to represent a single item in a repository.
 Each row in the CSV must contain enough information to create
 - a file, which holds the actual binary contents of an item
 - a node, which holds the descriptive metadata for an item
 - a media, which holds technical metadata and references the file and the node, linking the two together